Teal-Insights/r-imfweo/README.md

 This package is a product of Teal Insights and not sponsored by or affiliated with the IMF in any way, except for the use of the WEO data.

+> :bulb: This package currently does not use the IMF Data API for
+> several reasons: (i) the API’s SDMX format is complex and difficult to
+> parse; (ii) leveraging the `rsdmx` package would require releasing
+> `imfweo` under the GPL license; and (iii) it’s unclear whether the API
+> provides access to historical WEO publications.

 ## Installation